-The yearly Burning Man is held in the Black Rock Desert.
+The yearly Burning Man event is held in Black Rock Desert.
 It is about 100 miles north of Reno, Nevada and covers about 300,000 acres.
 The temporary city is built on a playa or a dry lake bed.
 The temperature in the region is semi-arid.
-The days can be pretty hot and dry, but the temperature can also quickly drop as night falls.
+The days can be pretty hot and dry, but the temperature can quickly drop as night falls.

-The Burning Man is unlike any festival or concert though.
 Because it is located in Nevada’s desert, you will need to prepare very well for it.
 The event runs for nine days, so in addition to the tickets, you also have to plan for your transportation, food and drinks, temporary shelter, costume, and gifts, among others.

-What is the Burning Man about?
+What is Burning Man about?

-The Burning Man is a yearly event where people gather in the Black Rock City for nine days of love, peace, harmony, and creative self-expression.
+Burning Man is a yearly event where people gather in the Black Rock City for nine days of love, peace, harmony, and creative self-expression.
 It is a community that has been built on selfless giving and sharing, not bound by money and self-interest.
 Here, you can be free to express your creative side and share it with the whole community.

 Because of the community’s unique spirit and it’s very accepting atmosphere, the event draws thousands of people from all over the globe each year.